wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 To get AWS certified, you’re going to need to know Cloud Formation.

+<a name="Terraforming"></a>

 ### Going from CFN yaml to HCL?

-<a target="_blank" href="https://github.com/dtan4/terraforming">https://github.com/dtan4/terraforming</a>
+Ruby-based <a target="_blank" href="https://github.com/dtan4/terraforming">https://github.com/dtan4/terraforming</a>
 exports existing AWS resources to Terraform style tf, tfstate.
+It also comes as a Docker container.

 There is also https://www.terraform.io/docs/providers/aws/r/cloudformation_stack.html to deploy your existing CFT instead of trying to convert it.